eugejoh/eugejoh/content/authors/admin/_index.md

 ---

-Eugene is an epidemiologist with an interdisciplinary background and a strong interest in leveraging disparate data sources to solve public health problems.
+Hi, I'm Eugene, an epidemiologist whose interests lie at the intersection of data and public health.
+My main area of work is focused on data management and analysis in the areas of infectious disease epidemiology and disease surveillance.

-My main area of work is centered around infectious disease epidemiology, but I have parallel interests in reproducible workflows, open source tools, and the intersection of data science with public health research.
+Most of my professional experience has been working in public health in the non-profit and public sectors.
+My go-to data tools are centered around SQL and R (tidyverse, ggplot2, R Markdown).
+I am also is passionate about reproducible analyses, open source tools, and effective data visualization.